BDC Hamburger Icon

 Best business loans for bad credit

-Before we get into what lenders look for when approving borrowers and the terms you should expect, here’s a look at some of the best business loans for those with challenged credit.
+Before we get into what lenders look for when approving borrowers and the terms you should expect, here’s a look at some of the best business loans for people with challenged credit.

 Balboa Capital

 Balboa Capital is willing to look at more than your credit score when underwriting loans.
-These other considerations include the number of years you’ve owned the business and its annual sales.
-With loans ranging from $5,000 to $250,000, this lender can meet many small business owners’ needs.
+The other considerations include the number of years you’ve owned the business and its annual sales.
+With loans ranging from $5,000 to $5 million, the lender can meet many small business owners’ needs.
 Balboa Capital doesn’t require collateral and the company offers a variety of loan types and repayment terms from which to choose.
 Learn more in our review of Balboa Capital.

 Rapid Finance

-Building or rebuilding your credit takes time and, if time is not on your side, consider reaching out to Rapid Finance.
-Although they do not specify a minimum credit score, they say that they consider multiple factors when deciding whether to approve a loan.
+Building or rebuilding your credit takes time.
+If time is not on your side, consider reaching out to Rapid Finance.
+Although they do not specify a minimum credit score, they say they consider multiple factors when deciding whether to approve a loan.
 Rapid Finance offers a variety of loan types and funding between $5,000 and $1 million.
-Loans are typically funded on the same day of their approval.
+Loans are typically funded on the same day as their approval.
 Rapid Finance doesn’t require a lot of paperwork to apply, which makes the process even quicker.
 Learn more in our review of Rapid Finance.

 Noble Funding

 Noble Funding is committed to working with its borrowers long after it approves the loan.
 Part of that is due to its willingness to work with borrowers with challenged credit.
-You only need a credit score of 500 for a short-term loan approval.
-This lender is willing to look at other criteria when approving a loan.
-It doesn’t require any collateral or even, in some cases, a personal guarantee.
+You need a credit score of only 525 for a short-term loan approval.
+The lender is willing to look at other criteria when approving a loan, and it doesn’t require any collateral or even, in some cases, a personal guarantee.
 Learn more in our review of Noble Funding

 SBG Funding

 SBG Funding makes it easy to prove your ability to pay back your business loan.
-To qualify for one of its loans, you only need a credit score of 500, to be in business for at least six months and have at least $10,000 in monthly revenue.
-This lender doesn’t require reams of paperwork, nor does it make you offer up collateral.
-SBG Funding offers flexible terms between six months and five years and provides same-day funding — making it our best pick for flexible terms.
+To qualify for one of its loans, you need a credit score of only 500, to be in business for at least six months, and have at least $10,000 in monthly revenue.
+The lender doesn’t require reams of paperwork, nor does it make you offer up collateral.
+SBG Funding offers flexible terms between six months and five years, and it provides same-day funding — making it our pick for best flexible terms.
 Learn more in our review of SBG Funding.

 Did You Know?Did you know